I can sum up in three “acts” the breakdowns and breakups of most relationships since the beginning of time:

 Act 3: Because you hurt me, I now hurt you and so you hurt me again and so I hurt you—and downward spiraling we shall go.

 John Gottman, the famed founder of The Love Lab (a research lab where couples are studied), says he can consistently predict how long a relationship will last, not based on how well a couple gets along, but by how well a couple doesn’t get along.

-In the 3 act story above, Act 2 represents the big breaking point for whether or not you have a break up point.
+In the 3 act story up above, Act 2 and Act 3 represent “conflict being handled poorly.”
+As a result, this “bad communication during conflict” creates the big breaking point for a “break up” point.

 I then ask you to see things from my point of view – while also asking you to explain your point of view.

 Act 3: You then explain to me why you chose to hurt me – what you were thinking and feeling when you did.

 You might choose to defend what you did – but you try to remain open to seeing how you could have done things differently.
 Together we put in the work of repair – and we search for a longterm solution so patterns don’t repeat – and so we both feel safe and supported.

 Basically, it doesn’t matter what the specific fight was about: money, sex, parenting, religion, in-laws, etc.